KenFang/create_order_receipt_s3/README.md

 Objective:
 1. Subscribed to an Amazon SNS topic.
-2. Trigger a function when a notification arrives.
+2. Trigger a microservices when a notification arrives.